 How to Opt-In?

 A clear process on how to opt-in is awaited from CMS.
-However, CMS did declare on a recent webinar that once an eligible clinician or group opts in, it would be irrevocable for for the entire performance year 2019 and cannot be withdrawn.
+However, CMS did declare that the election to opt-in will need to be made during the submission period, before submitting data to CMS.
+Once an eligible clinician or group opts in, it would be irrevocable for for the entire performance year 2019 and cannot be withdrawn.
+Additionally, election to Opt-in will last only for a single performance year.

 So, Why Should You Choose to Opt-In?